 Irvington once thrived as a steamboat town during the 1890s and early 1900s, when steamboats brought goods and travelers to the town.
 Unfortunately, a fire destroyed much of the town in 1917, and the end of the steamboat era left Irvington a shadow of its former self.

 However, as is the case with many Chesapeake Bay waterfront towns, Irvington has experienced a comeback.
 The Tides Inn and Resort was opened in 1947, bringing many visitors to the town.
-The town has continued to steadily rebuilt itself and now features a variety of lodging, shops, restaurants, and other attractions.
-With first-class lodging, historic sites, a winery, and a farmers market to visit, there’s plenty to keep a visitor occupied.
+The town has continued to steadily rebuild itself and now features a variety of lodging, shops, restaurants, and other attractions.
+With first-class lodging, historic sites, a winery, and a farmers market to visit, there’s plenty to keep visitors occupied.

 The Historic Christ Church is located at 420 Christ Church Road in Irvington.
 The church was built in the 1730s and financed by the wealthy Northern Neck native, Robert “King” Carter.
 Christ Church has been designated as a National Historic Landmark.
-The church features vaulted ceilings, three foot thick walls, original high backed pews, and a triple decker pulpit.
+The church features vaulted ceilings, three foot thick walls, original high backed pews, and a triple-decker pulpit.
 The Carter Reception Center houses a museum telling the history of the church and it’s patron, Robert Carter.
 The Reception Center serves as a welcome center for visitors to the church and docents can be found there for guided tours.
-The church is open daily from 9:00 a.m. to 4:30 p.m., except Thanksgiving Thursday and Friday, Christmas Eve and Christmas Day, and New Year’s Eve and Day.
-The museum is open April – September, Monday through Saturday, 10:00 a.m. to 4:00 p.m. and Sunday 2:00 p.m. to 5:00 p.m..
+Visit the Historic Christ Church and Museum website for hours of operation.

 The Steamboat Era Museum, located at 156 King Carter Drive, celebrates the history of the steamboats, steamboat landings, and commerce along the tributaries of the Chesapeake Bay.
-The museum is open Thursday – Saturday 10:00 a.m. to 2:00 p.m. and Sunday 1:00 p.m. to 4:00 p.m..
+Visit the museum website for hours of operation.

-The Irvington Farmer’s Market is held on the first Saturday of each month, from 8:00 a.m. to noon, April through December.
+The Irvington Farmer’s Market is held on the first Saturday of each month, from 9:00 a.m. to 1:00 p.m., May through November.
 The Farmer’s Market is located on the Irvington Commons green, behind the bank on King Carter Drive.

 The Tides Inn and Marina is a nationally recognized resort with waterfront lodging, first class service and amenities such as the Golden Eagle Golf Club, marina, spa, two restaurants, and cruises on an historic yacht.
-Conde Nast Traveler Magazine recently featured an article about the Tides Inn.
-Reservations.
+Conde Nast Traveler Magazine featured Tides Inn.

-Irvington has three golf courses, The Tartan Club, The King Carter Golf Course, and The Tides Inn’s Golden Eagle Golf.
+Irvington has two golf courses, The King Carter Golf Course and The Tides Inn’s Golden Eagle Golf.

 The King Carter Golf Club is a newer golf course, constructed in 2005.
 In 2006 King Carter was named by Golf Digest Magazine as the best new affordable public course in America.